On This Page

 A Tree House Lunch

 The next stop on the tour (and the best one, the guide joked) was lunch.
 We pulled up to what looked like a tree house.
 Up the stairs were several wooden tables set up buffet style.
 I did a quick scan of the food laid out, most of it I had never seen before and had no idea what it was.
 I took at least one small scoop of everything to taste.
-Salad, veggies, quinoa dishes, rice dishes, fried chicken (this turned out to be my favorite, but was very different in texture and flavor than any I had ever had), potatoes, and soup.
+Salad, veggies, quinoa dishes, rice dishes, fried chicken, potatoes, and soup.
 Fruit, pudding, and jello for dessert.

 The 4th and final stop of the Sacred Valley Tour was Ollantaytambo, an old Inca city that has remained almost entirely unchanged since Inca times.